A picture of journalist and filmmaker Aodhán Roberts

 I am currently working for Mediahuis UK, where I create and drive visual content for the Belfast Telegraph and Sunday Life.

-Check out my portfolio of work.
+Check out my portfolio of work or my testimonials.

 Bringing change within communities, keeping people informed of current events, supporting other people, changing attitudes and raising awareness of issues is really what it's all about for me.